jvdneste/dataflow/README.md

 As out-of-fashion non-web ui frameworks are these days, I still toy with the idea of building a ui framework on top of this.

 I have also thought of writing an annotation processor and annotations to generate code that would reduce some plumbing.
-Moving into DSL-cuontry.
+Moving into DSL-country.
 Ultimately, you'd really want the concept to be baked into a mainstream language though.